kyawkhaung/flight-price-prediction/README.md

 ![Flight](https://github.com/kyawkhaung/flight-price-prediction/blob/main/Flight.jpg)

 ### Problem Statement
 As you all know, flight ticket prices can be something hard to guess.
 Today we might see a price, check out the price of the same flight tomorrow, it will be a different story.
 We might have often heard travellers saying that flight ticket prices are so unpredictable.
 Huh!
 Here we take on the challenge!
 As data scientists, we are gonna prove that given the right data anything can be predicted.
-Here you will be provided with prices of flight tickets for various airlines between the months of March and June of 2019 and between various cities.
+Here you will be provided with prices of flight tickets for various airlines between the months of March and June of 2019 and between various cities of India.
 Data is downloaded from [Machine Hack](https://www.machinehack.com/hackathons/predict_the_flight_ticket_price_hackathon/overview) site.

 Size of training set: 10683 <br>
 Size of test set: 2671 <br>